MayaCherry1/ideal-couscous/proposal.md

-# X-Team 88 Project Student Data Base
+# X-Team 88 Project Student Database

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files